 For years, industry experts have been proclaiming that consumerism will be the wave of the future in healthcare.
-However, 2018 is shaping up to be the year that prediction finally becomes reality.
+However, that prediction is now a reality.
 For payer organizations, “business as usual” will now mean connecting with members on their terms – digitally.
 But, there’s no reason to reinvent the wheel.
 Instead, payers can look to leaders in other industries who have already set a high bar for digital interactions with consumers.
-The New Year is the perfect opportunity for payers to set consumer-friendly resolutions to finally enter the digital age in 2018.
-Here are three to get you started:
+Here are three resolutions to help payers finally enter the digital age:

 First Resolution: Ditch Paper and Automate Payments for Premiums

 - Who does this well?
 Video streaming services like Netflix and Hulu

 - Why is it important to payers?
 Members are used to making monthly payments for these subscriptions without ever getting a paper statement or having to take out their credit card.
 There’s no reason that payments for premiums can’t be just as easy.